Deividas Kizala: Early years

 As a single skater, Kizala was coached by Loreta Vitkauskienė and competed at two ISU Junior Grand Prix events in 2011.

 By 2014, he had teamed up with Guostė Damulevičiūtė to compete in ice dancing.
 The two debuted their partnership at the Volvo Open Cup in November 2014.
 They would represent Lithuania at three ISU Junior Grand Prix (JGP) events and three consecutive World Junior Championships, from 2015 to 2017.
 They qualified to the free dance at the 2017 World Junior Championships and finished 17th overall.
 They also made several appearances in the senior ranks, most notably at the 2018 European Championships.
 They ended their partnership after four seasons together.

 In the 2018–19 season, Kizala skated with American ice dancer Mira Polishook, representing Lithuania in the junior ranks.
 The duo competed at two JGP events and qualified to the final segment at the 2019 World Junior Championships, where they finished 19th.
 They parted ways after one season as a team.

 Partnership with Ramanauskaitė

 In 2020, Kizala teamed up with Paulina Ramanauskaitė to compete as seniors.
 The two made their international debut in December 2020, at the Winter Star in Minsk, Belarus.

 Although Allison Reed / Saulius Ambrulevičius qualified a spot for Lithuania in ice dancing at the 2022 Winter Olympics, Reed's application for Lithuanian citizenship was unsuccessful.
 Following this decision, Ramanauskaitė/Kizala were nominated to fill the spot and placed 23rd at the Olympics.

+Ramanauskaitė/Kizala were entered to compete in the 2025 World Championships.
+However, less than two weeks before the competition, they withdrew after Kizala fractured his leg while running and was in too much pain to continue training.